mcsrainbow/mcsrainbow.github.io/content/posts/20211121-1218-devopscicd/index.en.md

 ### 4. End-to-end CICD pipeline

 This end-to-end delivery pipeline of continuous integration and deployment across leading cloud platforms.
-In each step, it suggests the popular services and tools, and including most steps in the IBM DevOps architecture.
+In each step, it suggests the popular services and tools, and includes most steps in the IBM DevOps architecture.

 ![devops_best_practice_wati](devops_bp_wati.jpeg)